adobe/reactor-developer-docs/extensions/edge_extensions/reference/utils.md

 # Utilities

-The `utils` object is a "variable" accessible inside your extension's library modules.
+The `utils` object is provided to your extension's library modules.
 It provides utilities specific to the Launch runtime and is always available as the 3rd parameter when your module is executed.

 ### `utils.logger: Object<string, Function>`